 Without the photographer agreeing to the photos to be used in a commercial endeavor outside of their original intended purpose, you are in breach of both copyright and contract law.

 If you wish to own your photos then you need to discuss with a photographer and have a written contract in place.

 You need to consult a lawyer for such a contract and in most cases, the cost of the photos will increase significantly (Many photographers have boilerplate contracts for the transfer of rights).

 If you work with an agency or establishment and they arranged a photo shoot, the possession of the rights to the photos and the agreement is in place between the agency/establishment and the photographer.

 You are simply the model & the photo ownership is not yours.
 So you cannot take the photos and use them yourself without breaking copyright and contract law.

-This is a very grey area.
-So clearing up copyright ownership from the outset is the best way to deal with this problem, you can do this by covering yourself with a written contract
+To stop any confusion, clearing up copyright ownership from the outset is the best way to deal with this problem, you can do this by covering yourself with a written contract.

 If there is no contract in place between yourself & the photographer then you need to abide by standard photography copyright law or you may find yourself in hot water.